Are you looking for the best fish finder for kayaks?

 Yes, these portable fish finders come preloaded with C-Map inland charts

-Can this unit be upgraded with Navionics mapping chip?
+Can this unit be upgraded with a Navionics mapping chip?

 Yes, this fish finder for kayaks is compatible with Navionics charts